gabyvelinova/API-Testing-with-Postman/README.md

 # API-Testing-with-Postman
-This repo contains CRUD requests for Issues GitHub API and Repos GitHub API.
+This repo contains CRUD requests for Issues GitHub API, requests for Repos GitHub API and Integration tests.

 Instructions: